How to Form an LLC In Any US State In (2026)

 How hard is it to set up an LLC?

-Setting up an LLC is not complicated; it is straightforward, and this can be completed between 24 to 72 hours.
+Setting up an LLC is not complicated; it is straightforward, and this can be completed in 24 to 72 hours.
 However, time may vary depending on your state.

 What state is best to form an LLC in the US?